Outage Analysis of Aerial Semi-Grant-Free NOMA Systems: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
-Section \ref{sec:SystemModel} describes the considered system model.
-In Section \ref{sec:SGF Schemes}, the proposed SGF scheme based on downlink NOMA is described.
-The OP of the GF user with fixed power allocation (FPA) and DPA are analyzed in Sections \ref{sec:FPA} and \ref{sec:DPA}, respectively.
+Section \ref{sec:SystemModel} describes the considered system model and the SGF scheme utilizing in downlink NOMA systems.
+The OP of the GF user with Fixed Power Allocation (FPA) and DPA are analyzed in Sections \ref{sec:FPA} and \ref{sec:DPA}, respectively.
 Section \ref{sec:RESULTS} presents the simulation results to demonstrate the analysis and the paper is concluded in Section \ref{sec:Conclusion}.